← Home

 Faith & values

 Studying at the University of Puerto Rico shaped me, and I remain deeply grateful for the opportunity.
-In my opinion, UPR is the best institution of higher education in Puerto Rico.
-My greatest hope is that future generations of Puerto Ricans will continue to have it as an option, and will choose it the way I did.
+I am proud of my UPR education and grateful for everything it gave me.
+My hope is that future generations of Puerto Ricans will continue to have it as an option.

 Quotes I live by